About-France.com A Dictionary of France - A

 Auvergne A region in the centre of southern France, capital Clermont Ferrand.
 Further information

 Avignon, Festival d'.
-The most important theatre festival in France, founded in 1947 by Jean Vilar.
+The most important theatre and music festival in France, founded in 1947 by Jean Vilar.
 Like the Edinburgh Festival in Scotland, the official Avignon Festival, which takes place each year in July, is now surpassed in size by its Fringe, known as the "Off".

-Avoriaz, Festival de film d' Annual cinema festival, focusing on the Fantastic, which took place at Avoriaz, in the French alps, from 1973 to 1993.
+Avoriaz, Festival de film d' Annual cinema festival, focusing on the Fantastic, which took place at Avoriaz, in the French Alps, from 1973 to 1993.